FabricFabricHarness

 Conventions and limits

-• Read-only by convention.
-The SDK doesn't block writes to mounted paths — it relies on the agent's role/skill prompts to enforce that.
-If you need hard read-only enforcement, use a sandbox backend that supports it (Docker --read-only mounts via metadata.mountReadOnly, for example).
+• Read-only by convention with withFilesystemSources().
+The legacy withFilesystemSources() factory does not enforce read-only — it relies on the agent's role/skill prompts.
+For hard enforcement, use session.mount() (default) or use a sandbox backend that supports it (Docker --read-only mounts via metadata.mountReadOnly, for example).

-• Eager population. withFilesystemSources walks the source(s) and writes every file into the sandbox at creation time.
+• Eager population.
+Both withFilesystemSources and session.mount() walk the source(s) and write every file into the sandbox.
 This is the right model for small corpora; for very large knowledge bases use a retrieval-augmented approach instead.

 • One source per path.
 Mounting two sources at the same path is allowed but the second overwrites the first.
 Mount at distinct paths.